AntonStrand/Sketch-Resize/README.md

 ###Install manually

 1. [Download the latest release](https://github.com/AntonStrand/Sketch-Resize/releases) and open it
-2. Navigate the Sketch menu bar to `Plugins ▸ Reveal Plugins Folder`
+2. Navigate to the Sketch menu bar to `Plugins ▸ Reveal Plugins Folder`
 3. Place the directory into the revealed plugins directory

 ## How to use it